HichemMaiza/ipas/readme.md

 copy the link
 ![step21](img/step21.PNG)
+![step21](img/step21.PNG)
-Depends on your operating system.
+Depending on your operating system (MAC, PC, Linux).
 I'm using windows 10 so i'll make use of `Ubuntu terminal application` to connect via ssh.
 You can also use `Putty`
-![step21](img/step21.PNG)

 ```sh
 ssh sshkratosuser@kratos0-ssh.azurehdinsight.net